jsenv/jsenv-server/docs/start-server.md

 ## keepProcessAlive

 `keepProcessAlive` parameter is a boolean controlling if server keeps the process alive.
-This parameters is otional with a default value of `true`.
+This parameter is otional with a default value of `true`.

 When false, if nothing keeps the process alive node process will end even if your server is still listening.

+## requestWaitingCallback

+`requestWaitingCallback` parameter is a function called when a request is waiting for a long time.
+This parameter is optional with a default value logging a warning in the console.

+## requestWaitingMs

+`requestWaitingMs` parameter is a number of milliseconds after which the request is considered as waiting.
+This parameter is optional with a default value of 20 seconds.

 ## startedCallback